JasonSi/HangMan-Server/README.md

 ## Intro

-1. At the very beginning, I prefer to use UUID of every device to distinguish one from another.
+1. At the very beginning, I prefer to use UUID of every device to distinguish one from another, and just one session to keep a game.
 2. The authorized app will own an app_key.
 When it requests the API "startGame", an app_key is needed.